sjmxschm/sjmxschm.github.io/_pages/about.md

 In my research at Georgia Tech, I was analyzing the use of machine learning with focus on convolutional neural networks for the inversion of ultrasonic waves in layered media with a thin coating.
 I excelled at upscaling the necessary computations (FEM simulations, 2D-FFT postprocessing, CNN training) to use the Georgia Tech high performance cluster.
 This way, I applied a computer vision based approach to material science.[^1]

 Before I started my Master in Engineering Science and Mechanics, I started another master in engineering cybernetics at the University of Stuttgart in Germany, focusing on autonomous systems, systems theory and nonlinear dynamics.
 In Stuttgart, I worked for the [Institute of Nonlinear Dynamics](https://www.inm.uni-stuttgart.de) under the supervision of [Prof. David C. Remy](https://www.inm.uni-stuttgart.de/en/institut/employees/Remy/) on controlling and communcating with the quadrupedal robot RAMbi.
 I got proficient in controlling this real-time robot system with EtherCAT and Simulink Real-Time.
 I am currently in the process of finishing my graduate program from Stuttgart and am open to work offers.

-My research interests lay at the intersection of computer vision, machine learning (deep learning, reinforcement learning) and robotics.

 When I am not working on my research, I most probably produce music, practice playing piano or work as a DJ/freelance music producer.